gayverjr/pyemap/docs/index.rst

 Overview of pyemap
 =========================================================
-pyemap is a python package aimed at automatic identification of electron and hole transfer pathways in protein.
+pyemap is a python package aimed at automatic identification of electron and hole transfer pathways in proteins.
 The analysis is based on a coarse-grained version of Beratan and Onuchic’s Pathway model, and only accounts for the through-space hopping between aromatic residues side chains.
 Side chains of aromatic residues and non-protein electron transfer active moieties are modeled as vertices in a weighted graph, where the edge